CCU Academic Integrity Code

 (ii) knowingly aiding or attempting to aid another student who is engaged in cheating.

-2. Furnishing false information to any University official, faculty member or University office to obtain academic advantage.
+2. Furnishing false information to any University official, faculty member, or University office to obtain an academic advantage.

-3. Forging, altering or misusing any University document or record to obtain academic advantage.
+3. Forging, altering, or misusing any University document or record to obtain an academic advantage.

 E. Resolution Process for Academic Violations

 1. Alleged academic violations should be reported in writing to the instructor of the class or the Office of Academic Integrity within ten (10) business days of receiving the knowledge of a possible violation.
 The report may be submitted by anyone who is aware of the violation, including the student who committed the violation or any student, faculty, or staff member who observed or has knowledge of the violation.
 The faculty member will report the alleged violation through the Academic Integrity online reporting system.
 (Case files will be maintained by the Office of Academic Integrity.)